svenssonjoel/svenssonjoel.github.com/pages/src/hil_test_stm32/index.md

-This is the first time I am attempting to genereate machine-code in memory and I am quite insecure about getting the opcode encodings right.
-So testing will be important.
+This is the first time I am attempting to genereate machine-code in memory and I am quite insecure about getting the opcode encodings right, so testing will be important.

 In general, it would be cool to be able to automate testing against hardware.
-This is quite tedious if you have do it manually.
+Manually flashing the board, connecting a debugger and stepping through instructions is a bit tedious and time consuming.
+Doing this manually is fun and educational the first few times though, but quite quickly becomes booring.

 When it comes to the testing in this specific case of machine-code generation, testing against the hardware is maybe not that crucial.
 It